Kaithi (2019 film): Origin

 After the success of Maanagaram (2017), director Lokesh Kanagaraj had rejected several offers from various production houses as he did not want to "succumb to the pressure of staying relevant in the industry by signing back-to-back projects".
 Nonetheless, since he was already assigned to direct a project for the producers of Maanagaram, S. R. Prakash Babu and S. R. Prabhu under the company Dream Warrior Pictures, he began research to develop a script, but the project failed to materialise as he needed more time for research works.
 Lokesh began developing another script, but this was also dropped.
 He came upon a news article about an ex-prisoner that instantly caught its attention and decided to work on the script.

-He examined his previous film, as the story is set in a span of 48 hours, and developed the script, which takes place on a single night, with the characters, story and setting revolving in the short time-span, but in a different genre – action.
+Lokesh examined his previous film, which was set in a span of 48 hours, and developed the script of Kaithi, which takes place largely in a single night, with the characters, story and setting revolving in the short time-span, but in a different genre – action.
 Eventually, he worked on the final draft that consisted of 45 pages and sent it to Prabhu's office, which Lokesh felt that "given the size of the script, he was perplexed when I handed it over to him".
-The film did not have a female lead or songs in the film, which is considered to be something new for Tamil cinema as Lokesh himself insisted that it "wasn't such a barrier to not have a heroine or a song in a commercial film".
+The film did not have a female lead or songs in the film, which was considered unique for Tamil cinema as Lokesh himself insisted that it "wasn't such a barrier to not have a heroine or a song in a commercial film".
 Vivekananda Pictures, an established film production company in 1980s, also co-produced and distributed this project with Tiruppur Vivek as the producer, thereby marking its return to film production after two decades.